In this tutorial, I go through the steps of setting up a Raspberry Pi ADC (Analog to digital converter).

 git clone https://github.com/pimylifeup/Pi-ADC-Example-Code

-You will need to change directory into the directory that contains our script by running the following line.
+2. You will need to change the directory to the directory that contains our script by running the following line.

 cd ./Pi-ADC-Example-Code